asteyven/SET08103-base/units/unit10/unit10b.md

 # Unit 10b: Legal Issues

-In this lecture we will examine the legal frameworks important to software engineering.
+In this unit we will examine the legal frameworks important to software engineering.
 These are:

 - Computer Misuse.
 - Data Protection.